A Little About Me

 Once in law school, my interests in personal finance, business, and entrepreneurship grew and led me to focus my studies on estate planning, taxation, and business organizations.
 I enjoyed learning how to structure an estate plan to minimize the estate tax and use trusts for control of assets.
 Starting businesses the right way and with the right structure has similarly been a passion of mine.
 I grew up in a family of entrepreneurs, from my grandparents to my nephews, and incorporating an estate and business plan together naturally fit my interests.

 I graduated high school from Clarksville Academy and attended Vanderbilt University where I graduated cum laude with a Bachelor of Arts in History in 2006.
 I joined Batson Nolan as an associate attorney in 2009 after earning my law degree from Cumberland School of Law at Samford University in Birmingham, Alabama.
 I became a partner at Batson Nolan in 2018, leading the estate planning and probate division of that firm.
-In both 2018 and 2019, I was named in Super Lawyers as a Rising Star in the Mid-South.
+In 2018, 2019, and 2020 I was named in Super Lawyers as a Rising Star in the Mid-South.

 In 2019, I founded Crow Estate Planning and Probate with the desire to be different than other law firms in the area.
 I wanted to devote my time to only a few areas of practice: estate planning, probate, and business planning.
 By doing so, I believe we can better serve clients as all of our time is devoted to those narrow fields of practice.
 In founding this firm, my desire is to focus is on the client, not the clock; to educate and explain issues clearly with my clients and to be readily accessible.